giorgi-o/rust-parser/README.md

 ## Using Docker

-A dockerfile is provided to run our tokeniser in a docker container.
+A dockerfile is provided to run our parser in a docker container.
 To use it, first open the `Dockerfile` file and change which example source code to run it on:

 ```dockerfile
 # Run the specified Rust file